Know your echelon. Keep formation. Climb.

 - A location on a measurable grid, assessed blind by your whole leadership team.

-- Objectives that each close a named gap, in a named discipline, to a named level.
+- Objectives that each close a named gap, in a named discipline, to a named echelon.

 - Colors with rollup rules that cannot be painted over.